 Examples of Fighting Fund Awards

-Railfuture awards money from its Fighting Fund towards schemes that provide a 'bigger and better railway' (which is Railfuture's key purpose), such as promoting and producing studies for new station.
+Railfuture awards money from its Fighting Fund towards schemes that provide a 'bigger and better railway' (which is Railfuture's key purpose), such as promoting and producing studies for new or reopened station or line.
 It also awards money to promote the railway, in order to increase patronage.
 The third criterion, and one that is thankfully rare with our growing railway, is to fight closures or service reductions (where there is sound business justification to continue with the current service).

-Priority for awards is given to Railfuture branches.
+Priority for awards is given to Railfuture's branches and affiliated organisations, such as rail user groups.
 It is vital that any external applicants show how Railfuture will benefit from making an award.

-Railfuture gave £500 to SELRAP (Skipton – East Lancashire Rail Action Partnership) towards the £10,000+ cost of a study by JMP Consulting into the re-opening of the Skipton – Colne route.
-Produced by the Leeds office of the national firm JMP in full compliance with DfT (Department for Transport) guidelines, the report looks at the costs and benefits associated with the re-opening.
+Railfuture gave £500 to the Skipton-East Lancashire Rail Action Partnership (SELRAP) towards the £10,000+ cost of a study by JMP Consulting into the re-opening of the Skipton – Colne route.
+Produced by the Leeds office of the national firm JMP in full compliance with DfT (Department for Transport) guidelines, the report looked at the costs and benefits associated with the re-opening.

 SELRAP publicised the results on 30 November 2007.
 "The study shows a benefits-cost ratio approaching 2.5", said SELRAP chairman Derek Jennings, "which is well above the figure at which Network Rail and the Department for Transport can take the reopening proposal forward.